realtime-neil/ros-bloom-debhelper/README.md

 directory.
 Some of these files are [required][dreq].
 Other files are [optional][dother].
 For most of the optional files, each has within its basename (usually as `package.` prefix) the name of the package to which it belongs.
-Consider the following examples for the ficticious package `foo`:
+Consider the following examples for the fictitious package `foo`:

 * `debian/foo.init`: init script, installs to `/etc/init.d/foo`
 * `debian/foo.cron.hourly`: hourly cron job, installs to `/etc/cron.hourly/foo`